Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-With the way the economy is, people are trying to cut corners as much as they can, and at times, pets are the first to suffer from these hard financial times.
+People these days are trying to cut cost corners as much as they can, and at times, pets are the first to suffer from these hard financial times.
 For some reason, Rover always appears to get sick at the wrong time, right when finances are really tight.
 But what can be done to avoid those expensive vet visits?
 A vet visit nowadays costs an average of $75 just for the physical exam.
 If we add expensive medications, dog owners can easily spend close to $200!
 This is not to mention the cultures, blood work, and x-rays that are often recommended.

-Truth is, many dog owners are struggling to treat their pets, and more and more, they are trying to treat their pets at home.
-Good old home remedies for pets can be used, but unfortunately there are times when these may not work and antibiotics are the only way to fight an infection.
+The truth is that many dog owners are struggling to treat their pets, and more and more are trying to treat their pets at home.
+Good old home remedies for pets can be used, but unfortunately, there are times when these may not work and antibiotics are the only way to fight infection.
 So what should you do in this case?
-Some owners may feel tempted to use some left-over human antibiotics forgotten in the medicine cabinet, while others prefer to purchase them online without a prescription.
+Some owners may feel tempted to use some leftover human antibiotics forgotten in the medicine cabinet, while others prefer to purchase them online without a prescription.
 But is this something safe to do?
 We will evaluate this carefully.

-Many owners feel tempted to use those human left-over antibiotics, but are they safe to use?
-Truth is, there are many considerations to keep in mind.
-Following are some reasons why dog owners should avoid self-medicating their dogs using left over antibiotics.
+Many owners feel tempted to use those human leftover antibiotics, but are they safe to use?
+There are many considerations to keep in mind.
+The following are some reasons why dog owners should avoid self-medicating their dogs using left over antibiotics.

-Dogs do not weigh as humans, and therefore appropriate dosages may be hard to predict.
-Over-dosing and under-dosing are both serious problems that could lead to devastating effects.
+- Problems with dosages: Dogs do not weigh as much as humans, and therefore appropriate dosages may be hard to predict.
+Overdosing and underdosing are both serious problems that could lead to devastating effects.
 Dogs and humans weight differently and there are differences in medication strength and dosages.
 Ever wondered why veterinarians weigh dogs every time they come to the clinic?
 This most likely has more to do with medication dosages than assessing if a dog is obese or malnourished.
-Indeed, after the vet tech weighs a dog he or she notes it in the chart, and once the vet diagnoses the dog with a condition, dosages are conveniently based on the weight recorded.
+Indeed, after the vet tech weighs a dog, he or she notes it in the chart, and once the vet diagnoses the dog with a condition, dosages are conveniently based on the weight recorded.

-Another potential problem in medicating a dog with left over antibiotics is the amount given.
+- Problems with relapses: Another potential problem in medicating a dog with leftover antibiotics is the amount given.
 Several infections in dogs require antibiotics to be given for at least 7-10 days, if not more, depending on the type of infection.
-If owners are using left-over pills most likely there is not enough to give for a proper amount of time.
-This may lead to relapses, with the infection making a come-back for the worst if not treated properly.
-This is why antibiotics have a label noting ''Take as prescribed''.
-Owners, therefore, should not have leftover antibiotics to start with, since in order to be taken correctly the whole bottle should most likely have been completely finished!
+If owners are using leftover pills, it is likely there is not enough to give for a proper amount of time.
+This may lead to relapses, with the infection making a comeback for the worst if not treated properly.
+This is why antibiotics have a label noting ''Take as prescribed.''
+Owners should not have leftover antibiotics to start with, since in order to be taken correctly, the whole bottle should most likely have been completely finished!

-Different types of infections may require different types of antibiotics.
-While it is true that humans and dogs at times are prescribed the same types of antibiotics such as penicillin, amoxicillin, cephalexin and clavamox, it is also true that these antibiotics may be prescribed accordingly to treat specific types of infections.
+- Problem with types: Different types of infections may require different types of antibiotics.
+While it is true that humans and dogs at times are prescribed the same types of antibiotics such as penicillin, amoxicillin, cephalexin, and clavamox, it is also true that these antibiotics may be prescribed accordingly to treat specific types of infections.
 A type of antibiotic may not be able to effectively fight a certain type of strain of bacteria and this creates substantial problems.
 For this reason, vets at times perform diagnostic tests so to identify the type of bacteria they are dealing with and prescribe the most appropriate antibiotic.

 Are Online Non-Prescription Antibiotics Safe for Dogs?

-It is not uncommon for me to encounter dog owners who claim they purchase their dog's antibiotics over the internet.without a prescription.
+It is not uncommon for me to encounter dog owners who claim they purchase their dog's antibiotics over the internet without a prescription.
 How?
 This is a legit question since most dog owners know that a prescription is required in most cases in order for online pharmacies to ship out their antibiotics.
 Some dog owners have found some short-cuts by purchasing antibiotics for poultry in farm supply stores or online from online pet retail stores selling antibiotics for fish.
-By reading the reviews, actually, I even discovered some people admitting using the antibiotics for themselves!
+By reading the reviews, I even discovered some people admitting that they use the antibiotics for themselves!

 Popular products sold are Aqua-Mox (Amoxicillin 500 mg), Fish Mox: Amoxicillin 250mg, Fish-Cillin (Ampicillin 250 mg) Fish Zole (Metronidazole 250mg) and Fish Fungus: (Ketoconazole 200mg).
-Of course, with such products, the same issues as using human left over antibiotics apply.
+Of course, with such products, the same issues as using human leftover antibiotics apply.
 How much to give?
-For how long? and what type of antibiotic is needed?
+For how long?
+What type of antibiotic is needed?